Jewishly Speaking

 A Tallit of her Own

 However I wear it, I find the tallit garment to be a physical reminder of the holiness (and wholeness) we are all seeking.
 Unlike most other elements of Judaism, there aren’t a lot of rules about a tallit.
-But having designed and sewn over 600 of them, I can say I’ve learned a few things since the first one.
+But having designed and sewn nearly 1,000 of them, I can say I’ve learned a few things since the first one.

 Shabbat Shalom Bayit